andykee/lentil/docs/getting_started/next_steps.rst

 and capabilities.
 It is generally organized around topic areas, with the following subjects being particularly useful for newcomers:

-* The section on :ref:`user-guide.optical-planes` describes
+* The section on :ref:`user-guide.optical-systems` discusses how Lentil represents optical systems
-* Modeling Diffraction
+* The section on :ref:`user-guide.diffraction` describes how Lentil numerically models diffraction effects
-* Model Patterns
+* The :ref:`patterns` section provides code examples for solving commonly found use cases

 The :ref:`api` provides a detailed description of the Lentil API syntax.
 It gives specifics on how to use Lentil's classes and functions (parameter names and types,